SMOLKEYS/bluearchive-lscom/C3 - Magnum Advantage.md

 "Yuuka!
 You doing okay over there?!"
 I shout towards her direction.

 "So far so good!
 My barrier's holding up for a lot longer than usual, which is helping!"
-She shouts back, tanking enemy fire with her calculator barrier, which Nano is secretly repairing.
+She shouts back, tanking enemy fire with her calculator barrier, aptly called "Q.E.D", which Nano is secretly repairing.

+---

+<center>[ OBSERVER ENTITY HAS REQUESTED INFORMATION. ]</center>
+<center>[ ACCESS GRANTED. ]</center>
+<center><details>
+<summary></summary>
+<center>[ TARGETED REPAIR - BASIC SUPPORT SKILL ]</center>
+<center>[ REPAIRS AN ELEMENT OF THE CASTER'S CHOOSING BY PROVIDING A CONSTANT FLOW OF MAGIC TO IT. ]</center>
+</details></center>

+---

+"...hmm, is your magic control fine, Nano?"
+Emiya asks Nano, to which he nods in response.
+"I see..."

+For now, we haven't tried out using Nano's magic for attacking, and have only been using it to constantly repair Yuuka's barrier.
+We aren't taking any chances on its stability for offensive attacks, or for the safety of the enemies.
+At the end of the day, they're still students like Yuuka, Hasumi, Chinatsu, Suzumi... and perhaps even Rin.

+...this world is strange.